jcdasm99/Deezloader-Android/README.md

 - Same as the desktop version
 - But adapted for the small screens

-# How to use it
+# Downloads
-- Download the apk from [here](https://gitlab.com/DT3264/DeezLoader-Android/tree/master/app/release)
+- Always download the last release [here](https://gitlab.com/DT3264/DeezLoader-Android/tree/master/app/release)
-- Install it (allow permission to install apks from external sources in case is not allowed)
-- Open the deezloader app and wait to the server to start
-- Ready.

 # Things coming in the future
 - Notification when a song is being downloaded